-We will now break into 4 groups; each group will discuss one of community functioning's sub-factors: governance/economy; life necessities; health and wellbeing; or critical infrastructure.
+We will now break into small groups; each group will discuss one of social capital and cohesion's sub-factors: (1) connectedness or (2) community involvement.
 Small group discussions will help make good use of our time and subject each sub-factor to closer scrutiny.
 Please be ready to share your personal ratings and reasoning from earlier.